 Summary

-Read the full fact sheet- Falls are a major cause of injury for older people.
+Read the full fact sheet- Falls are the leading cause of injury for older people.

-- You can lower your risk of falls by improving safety in and around your home and managing your health.
+- You can lower your risk of falls by improving safety in and around your home, maintain your health and wellbeing, keep physically active and consider using a mobility aid for support.

 - Consider installing a personal alarm.
 Personal alert systems notify emergency services and caregivers of an accident, such as a fall.
 While such systems won’t stop you from falling, they can provide prompt response and assistance should you fall.
 Contact your local council for further information.

-- If you live in a residential aged care home, you may wish to find out what programs they have in place to help prevent or lower the risk of falls.
+- If you live in a residential aged care home, you may wish to find out what programs they have in place to help prevent or lower your risk of falls.

 On this page

-Falls are a major cause of injury for older people.
+Falls are the leading cause of injury for older people.

 It is estimated that at least one in three people aged 65 years or over fall one or more times a year.
 Older people are almost 12 times more likely to have a fall than a motor vehicle or pedestrian accident.